partlyjadedyouth/exploring-donts-for-travelers/README.md

 - `Activity_Simple` (mapped to display labels)
 - `Reason_Simple` (mapped to display labels)

-Label mapping happens on the client in `src/app/page.tsx` so the UI can evolve without reworking the CSV schema.
+Parsing, label normalization, and fallback sample rows live in `src/lib/donts-data.ts` so the UI logic stays lean.
+If the CSV is missing, the dashboard falls back to two sample rows.

 ## UX Overview

-- Filters are single-select: City, Activity, Reason.
+- Filters: City (multi-select), Activity (single), Reason (single).
 - Stacked bars show City × Activity and City × Reason compositions.
 - Activity × Reason heatmap shows density and highlights based on current filters.
 - Insight cards are rule-based and update as filters change.